 Along with the La Sportiva Aequilibrium ST above, the Scarpa Charmoz HD is a great option when you need one piece of footwear to get you from the car to the summit.
 From long approaches through treeline to crossing glacier-polished granite slabs and cramponing up icy summit pyramids, the Charmoz will keep your feet dry and agile.
 It is decidedly a 3-season boot—the light insulation, quasi-flexible sole, and high rocker mean that the Charmoz is not an ideal choice for technical ice climbing or mountaineering in cold conditions.
 But for spring-to-fall weekend missions into the Cascades, Bugaboos, Rockies, or Sierra, it is an excellent choice.

-On the flips side, the Charmoz HD used to be one of the lightest options here, but the Aequilibrium ST above is 10 ounces lighter and proves you can drop considerable weight without compromising performance.
+On the flip side, the Charmoz HD used to be one of the lightest options here, but the Aequilibrium ST above is 10 ounces lighter and proves you can drop considerable weight without compromising performance.
 What's more, the $50-cheaper Aequilibrium tacks on premium Gore-Tex waterproofing, while the Charmoz sticks to Scarpa’s in-house HDry.
 That said, it is worth noting that the Scarpa’s durability is proven—mountaineers have trusted the Charmoz for years now—while the La Sportiva's sole is known to degrade all too quickly when used on rock and other hard surfaces.
 If covering miles and vertical versatility are what you are looking for, the Charmoz HD is a nice synthetic boot with a great track record.
 For a warmer and more durable leather option, check out Scarpa’s Manta Tech GTX ($399).

 See the Men's Scarpa Charmoz HD See the Women's Scarpa Charmoz HD